 - Sleep disorders

-For more information on a range of neurological disorders, visit the Dartmouth-Hitchcock Neurological Conditions page.
+For more information on a range of neurological disorders, visit the Dartmouth-Hitchcock Neurological Treatments and Services page.

 If your primary care provider refers you to us for a comprehensive neurological evaluation, we talk about your symptoms and how they affect your life.
 Then we carefully and gently examine you and work with you on what steps to take next.
 We usually test motor and sensory skills, including your strength, coordination, and balance.
 We may also check our hearing, speech, vision, and memory.